Dhakeshwari Temple: Religious and socio-cultural activities

 In present days, each year, the largest celebration of Durga puja (the most important event in the Bengali Hindu calendar) in Dhaka is held at the National Temple, and a stream of dignitaries come to felicitate the Bangladeshi Hindu community from the temple premises.
 Several thousand worshippers and onlookers stream through the premises where they are offered prasad (food – usually rice and lentils).
 A Bijaya Sammilan (a cultural program following Durga Puja) takes place in the adjoining parade ground a few days after Durga Puja is complete, and is also a major cultural event in the Dhaka calendar.
 Durga Puja comes to an end after five days, through the celebration of Bijoya Dashami after performing the sacred rituals of Sashthi, Saptami, Ashtami and Navami.
 Bijoya Dashami will end with the idols of Durga and her four children Lakshmi, Saraswati, Kartik and Ganesha taken in processions for immersion in river or sea.
 A processions starts from the temple.

 Prime Minister of India Narendra Modi prayed at the temple during his official visit to Bangladesh on 7 June 2015.
 He was given a model of the goddess Dhakeshwari by the temple authorities.

 Present condition

 It was severely damaged during the 1971 Bangladesh Liberation War, and over half of the temple's buildings were destroyed.
 The main worship hall was taken over by the Pakistan Army and used as an ammunitions storage area.

-In 2018, the Bangladesh prime minister Sheikh Hasina visited the Dhakeshwari Temple and announced gifting of adjacent land to the temple authorities.
+In 2018, the Bangladesh former prime minister Sheikh Hasina visited the Dhakeshwari Temple and announced gifting of adjacent land to the temple authorities.
 Previously, the temple lost a lot of its property to land grabbing.